conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/deploy-gateway/index.md

 Essentially, this implies that the central operations/Kafka team (who would be responsible for initiating the failover-process) would have knowledge about all clients, which in practice is not feasible.
 The failover capability of Gateway solves this by redirecting client connections from the primary to the secondary cluster.
 This can be initiated at a central location using the Gateway HTTP API without having to reconfigure/restart each Kafka client individually.

-#### Pre-requisites
+#### Prerequisites

 #### Data replication is already in place

 Gateway does not currently provide any mechanism to replicate already written data from the primary to the secondary cluster.
 Therefore, to make use of our solution, you should already have this mechanism in place.
 Common solutions for this include:

 - MirrorMaker 2
 - Confluent Replicator
 - Confluent Cluster Linking

 Note that none of these solutions (and therefore neither Conduktor's failover solution) can guarantee the absence of data loss during a disaster scenario.